 By Roy Burner - Minister of the Gospel

 A state of contentment is of being content despite one's situation in life.
 Quotes towards such: A contented mind is the greatest blessing a man can enjoy in the world.
 A contented heart is an even sea in the midst of storms.
 Contentment is better than riches.

 The apostle Paul wrote: I have learned, in whatever state I am, therewith to be content.
 I know both how to live humbly, and I know how to live in prosperity: in all things I know both how to be full and to be hungry, both to abound and to suffer need (Philippians 4:11-12).
 Contentment is not learned in a classroom nor overnight, but through many experiences in life, as one learns the important things in life.

-Apostle Paul revealed that godliness with contentment is great gain.
-For we brought nothing into into this world, and it is certain we can carry nothing out.
+Godliness with contentment is great gain.
+For we brought nothing into this world, and it is certain we can carry nothing out.
 Having food and clothing let us be content (1 Timothy 6:5-8).